Everything you need to know about how to dye yarnPublished on December 19, 2018 By Meg 5 min read

 How to dye yarn with natural dyes step-by-step

 Scour the yarn.
 First, you need to scour the yarn to remove chemical treatments or oils that the yarn might have as these can stop the dye from bonding.
 Use warm water and about a tablespoon of dish soap, and soak the yarn for 2 hours.

 Not scouring the yarn enough will result in much less vibrant results, so make sure you leave plenty of time to complete this super important step.

 Mordant the yarn.
-A mordant is an additive that makes the fibre more receptive to natural dyes.
-It is absolutely essential, the fibre will not take dye without it.
+A mordant is an additive that makes the fiber more receptive to natural dyes.
+It is absolutely essential, the fiber will not take dye without it.
 There are many different mordants that have different effects on different dye materials.
 Popular mordants include vinegar, salt, and alum powder (potassium aluminium sulfate).
 Alum powder is used to whiten breads, purify water, and as a natural astringent for cosmetic purposes.